dave89gray/CI_PP3_KNOTS-CROSSES/README.md

 - As a user, I want to be able to see what numbers correspond to which square
 - As a user, I want to be able to choose which square my letter goes into
 - As a user, I want to have an opponent
+- As a user, I want to see who's turn it is next
 - As a user, I want to see the winner

 ### Site Owner Stories